ajaynarayanan/ajaynarayanan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I'm a second-year graduate student at [Pennsylvania State University](https://www.psu.edu/), pursuing a PhD in Computer Science and Engineering.
+I'm a third-year graduate student at [The Pennsylvania State University](https://www.psu.edu/), pursuing a Ph.D. in Computer Science and Engineering under the guidance of Prof. [Vijaykrishnan Narayanan](https://sites.psu.edu/vijaykrishnannarayanan/).

-Before my graduate studies, I was a data engineer at [Navis](https://www.navis.com) for two wonderful years (2020-2022).
-There, I worked on machine learning applications in shipping terminal operations.
-I completed my Bachelor's from the Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram ([IIITDM Kancheepuram](http://www.iiitdm.ac.in)) in 2020.
+Before my graduate studies, I was a software engineer at [Navis](https://www.navis.com) for two years (2020–2022), where I helped design and build scalable machine learning platforms for predictive and prescriptive analytics in global shipping terminal operations.
+My work involved developing data pipelines and streaming services using Apache Kafka to support real-time analytics and model deployment.
+I completed my Bachelor's in Computer Engineering (Honors, specialization in AI & ML) from the Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram ([IIITDM Kancheepuram](http://www.iiitdm.ac.in)) in 2020.

-My research interests lie in machine learning and resource-efficient AI.
-I want to make AI and machine learning models efficient for edge devices.
-I’m also keen to explore the applications of ML/DL in various domains (computer vision tasks, supply chain logistics, etc.).

-I enjoy hitting the gym, cycling, and speed cycling in my free time.
+Outside of research, I enjoy cycling, working out, and experimenting with creative accessibility technologies in my spare time.

+## research focus

+My research focuses on human-centered and multimodal AI, spanning visual accessibility, AR-based interaction, and efficient large-model systems.
+I am currently working on developing AI and AR-powered assistive systems that help blind and low-vision users find and interact with objects in their environment using LiDAR-equipped iPhones, ARKit, and vision-language models (VLMs/LLMs).
+This line of work, supported by the National Science Foundation (Grant No. 2318101), explores how multimodal and generative AI can enhance independence and accessibility for people with disabilities.

+I am also interested in model optimization and adaptive inference, including multi-armed bandit–based routing for large language models to improve efficiency and responsiveness.
+Broadly, my interests lie in computer vision, agentic AI, model optimization, and machine learning systems for accessibility and inclusion.